Alireza-IT/Terraform-learn/notes.md

 output.tf
 no need to link the files together.we have cross reference here each modules has it's own variables and main and output.tf files

+naming is standard!

+creating module should group multiple resources

+use output.tf in module as return value

+whenever we are doing module or changes in module we have to do the terraform init